programmer-dream/whmcs_api/README.md

 - Install git on the cpanel account (a good how-to can be found here - https://www.liquidweb.com/kb/configure-deploy-cloudlinuxs-node-js-selector/)
 - Assign the cpanel account an IP address and add this to the dns zone for the domain

+- Ensure that the port is allowed through the WHM firewall (port 8443)
+- Increase PT_USERMEM and PT_USERTIME in the firewall to stop noticiations on long running node script

 # Setup SSL for the application

 - Install SSL